egaban/togglReports/README.md

 While configuring the report, you can define a specific tag to indicate that a time entry should be ignored while creating a report.

+Optionally, card keys are also supported.
+You can specify in the task name, as example "My task #UNI-1234" will extract the card key as "UNI-1234" and create an entry with description "My task".

 ## FAQ

 ### 1. How to locate the Toggl API Token?